 Tax prep—And last, but certainly not least, the cost of doing your taxes—even if it means paying someone else to do it—is also a write-off, so make sure you keep track of any legal, professional or other associated costs, including do-it-yourself software programs.

 For the most up-to-date information on preparing your taxes this year, go to the IRS’ Small Business and Self-Employed Tax Center now!
+And if your are looking for tax and accounting services business and franchise opportunities, click the preceding link!

 What other tax write-offs do you think small business owners often miss?
 Are there any resources you’ve found to be particularly helpful in preparing your small-business tax return?
 What secrets and tips can you share when it comes to efficient and affordable tax-return preparation?
 We’d like to hear from you…